Perioperative Anesthesia Reports

 Guidelines and Policies

-Before submitting a manuscript, authors should carefully read and follow the Perioperative Anesthesia Reports’ Instructions to Authors.
+Before submitting a manuscript, read carefully and follow PAR’s Instructions to Authors.
 The Editorial Office can help authors with the submission process if needed.
 Decisions on submissions are expected to take approximately 10 weeks.
+The journal charges no fees.

-The Perioperative Anesthesia Reports publishes original works in all correlated areas of anesthesia, critical care, pain, palliative care, and perioperative medicine, including basic, translational, and clinical research, as well as technology innovation and education.
-Perioperative Anesthesia Reports is a journal intended for researchers, anesthesiologists, or even Academics and other Health professionals.
+The Perioperative Anesthesia Reports publishes original works in all correlated areas of anesthesia, critical care, pain, palliative care, and perioperative medicine as well as technology innovation and medical education.
+The PAR is a journal intended for researchers, anesthesiologists, and academics, as well as other health professionals.

 Plagiarism and duplicate publication

-The Perioperative Anesthesia Reports accepts only original articles which are not under consideration by any other scientific publication and must not have been published before, except abstracts presented in conferences or meetings, academic theses, and preprints described in the cover letter.
+The Perioperative Anesthesia Reports accepts only original manuscripts which are not under consideration by any other scientific publication and were not published before.
+Studies presented as abstracts in conferences or meetings, academic theses, and preprints are accepted as long as it is enlightened in the cover letter.

-Submissions must not contain any plagiarism.
-The Perioperative Anesthesia Reports uses a cloud-based platform to compare submitted manuscripts to previous publications.
+Submissions must not contain any plagiarism or self-plagiarism.
+The journal uses a cloud-based platform to identify manuscripts submitted to other publications that are under consideration or were already published.
 Authors must earn and send all permissions for any overlapping content to the Editorial Office and correctly identify them in the manuscript.

 After acceptance

-Author, please use the proofs only for checking typesetting, editing, completeness, and correctness of the text, tables, and figures.
-Significant changes to the material accepted by Perioperative Anesthesia Reports for publication will only be considered at this stage after the editor-in-chief's permission.
+The corresponding author will receive by e-mail the layouted version of the article for approval.
+It is only for checking typesetting, editing, completeness, and correctness of the text, tables and figures.
+At this stage, significant changes to the material accepted for publication by PAR will be considered only with the Editor-in-Chief's permission.

-In a single communication, ensure that all corrections are sent back to Perioperative Anesthesia Reports.
-Please check your answers before replying, and the inclusion of any posterior corrections cannot be guaranteed.
-Proofreading is your responsability.
+Make sure all corrections are sent back in a single communication to the Perioperative Anesthesia Reports.
+Please check your comments before replying, as the inclusion of any posterior changes are not guaranteed.

-All communications should be addressed to the Editor-in-Chief by e-mail: editor.par@saesp.org.br.
+Communications should be addressed to the Editor-in-Chief by e-maileditor.par@saesp.org.br.

 Words